clarencesham/kasten-argocd/readme.md

         name: data-job
       restartPolicy: Never
 EOF
-git add migration-data-job.yaml
+git add .
-git commit -m "migrate the data to remove the forbidden species from the database, oh no I made a mistake, that will remove all the species !!" git push
+git commit -m "migrate the data to remove the forbidden species from the database, this time I only remove the forbidden species !!" git push
 ```